Goal Inference from Open-Ended Dialog: Method for Goal Inference from Open-Ended Dialog

-After a sequence of actions is taken, we need to check if the task is completed according to the human's satisfaction indicated by their utterance this round or if a certain end action is taken.
-This completion check is domain and task dependent.
+\textit{Task Completion Check}: After a sequence of actions is taken, we need to check if the task is completed according to the human's satisfaction indicated by their utterance this round or if a certain end action is taken.
+This completion check is domain and task dependent, and is defined in the Conversation Module.
 If the task is not completed, then whole pipeline is repeated for another round of conversation.